MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

 ##  <a name="BKMK_ConnectorIssueReconnect"></a> Issue 7
  **Issue**

- When I try to connect a computer to the server again after an unsuccessful connection attempt, I receive the warning “A computer with this name is already connected to the server”
+ When I try to connect a computer to the server again after an unsuccessful connection attempt, I receive the warning “A computer with this name is already connected to the server�?

  **Description**

- If an earlier attempt to connect a computer to the server was canceled or interrupted, you might receive the following warning when you try to connect again: “A computer with this name is already connected to the server.”
+ If an earlier attempt to connect a computer to the server was canceled or interrupted, you might receive the following warning when you try to connect again: “A computer with this name is already connected to the server.�?
 This happens because a certificate was issued when you tried to connect to the server the first time.

  **Solution** If you are sure that no other computer with the same name is already connected to the server, click **Next**, and then follow instructions to complete the **Connect my computer to the server** wizard.